juliasilge/supervised-ML-case-studies-course/slides/chapter3_13.md

 vote_wf %>%
     fit_resamples(
         vote_folds,
-        metrics = metric_set(roc_auc, sens, spec),
+        metrics = metric_set(roc_auc, sensitivity, specificity),
         control = control_resamples(save_pred = TRUE)
     )
 ```

 Notes: Just like in our first case study, we can use the function `fit_resamples()` to fit a model (a workflow in this case, actually, that holds both a preprocessor and a model specification) to each cross-validation fold and compute performance metrics.
 The code shown on this slide will fit our workflow `vote_wf` to the cross-validation folds in `vote_folds` and determine how well the model performed each time.

 The fitted models themselves are not kept or stored because they are only used for computing performance metrics.
-However, we are saving the predictions with `save_pred = TRUE` so we can build a confusion matrix, and we have also set _specific performance metrics_ to be computed (instead of the defaults) with `metric_set(roc_auc, sens, spec)`.
+However, we are saving the predictions with `save_pred = TRUE` so we can build a confusion matrix, and we have also set _specific performance metrics_ to be computed (instead of the defaults) with `metric_set(roc_auc, sensitivity, specificity)`.
 We will have:

 - the area under the ROC curve,
 - sensitivity, and